Do you offer metagenomics and metatranscriptomics sequencing services?

 Yes, we offer a full range of services in our CLIA certified lab including DNA extraction, library preparation, and sequencing.
-You can find more information .
+You can find more information down on the link given below.

-For CosmosID App analysis, see our pricing in the app by clicking Your Account Details.
+For CosmosID-HUB analysis, see our pricing in the app by clicking Your Account Details.
 For DNA sequencing and other services, please contact us at [email protected] as pricing is dependent on sequencing depth, number of samples, etc.

 Paired end files must be named with "_R1" or "_R2" followed by either "_001", "_002", etc. followed by the sequencing suffix (.fastq, .fasta, etc.).